 We investigate the indoor-outdoor exchange of gases and aerosols in urban residences

 The spatial heterogeneity of outdoor air pollution in populous regions is well known; pollution near roadways, restaurants, and industry is greater, and communities closest to these sources often live in lower-income, older housing units.
 These homes often rely on opening windows to circulate air through the residence, and may not be equipped with high performance mechanical ventilation and filtration systems.
-Broadly, we address questions such as: how does negative outdoor air quality compounded with poor building health impact indoor environmental quality and our ultimate chemical exposures?
+Broadly, we address questions such as: how does poor outdoor air quality compounded with poor building health impact our indoor environmental quality and our ultimate chemical exposures?

 Conversely, pollutants emitted in homes are vented outdoors and may impact the surrounding outdoor environment.
 We spend ~90% of our time indoors, and our daily activities like cooking and cleaning play a major role in determining our indoor air quality.
 These pollutants may ultimately be vented outdoors by natural or mechanical means.
 We also examine questions such as: when vented outdoors, what is the impact of our indoor activities on the outdoor environment?